-- Screens, approves, and/or assigns the preceptor. - Assures all clinical requirements are complete prior to student beginning clinical hours. - Provides course information to the preceptor, to include, course and/or clinical objectives, course timeline, and assessment criteria for student's clinical performance. - Monitors student performance regularly and identifies progress, strengths, and limitations that may impact student's completion of the clinical requirements. - Supervises all clinical learning opportunities.
-This can be accomplished through face-to-face meetings at the clinical site or by employing the use of technology for the purpose of "visiting" the site to determine how the student is progressing. - Contacts student as needed during the semester to discuss their clinical performance and obtainment of course objectives. - Contacts the preceptor regarding the student's performance a minimum of three (3) times during the semester and as needed. - Utilizes a variety of data, including preceptor input, to assign a final course grade.
+- Requests approved preceptors from each facility and assigns to students. - Assures all clinical requirements are complete prior to student beginning practicum hours. - Provides course information to the preceptor, to include, course and/or clinical objectives, course timeline, and assessment criteria for student's clinical performance.

+- Monitors student performance regularly and identifies progress, strengths, and limitations that may impact student's completion of the clinical requirements.
+This can be accomplished through face-to-face meetings at the clinical site or by employing the use of technology for the purpose of "visiting" the site to determine how the student is progressing. - Contacts student as needed during the semester to discuss their clinical performance and obtainment of course objectives. - Contacts the preceptor regarding the student's performance a minimum of once during the practicum course and as needed. - Utilizes a variety of data, including preceptor input and completion of assigned activities, to assign a final course grade.